-The Population Council is developing a microbicide gel to prevent the transmission of HIV and other sexually transmitted infections.
+The Population Council is developing an antiretroviral (ARV)-based gel to prevent the transmission of HIV, HSV-2, and HPV in women and men.

-Council researchers and our collaborators have tested the safety and efficacy of the MZC gel in in vitro (in cells and tissues) and in vivo (in animals) studies.
-They have shown that the MZC gel completely blocked vaginal simian immunodeficiency virus (SIV) infection in monkeys for up to 8 hours after gel application and reduced rectal SIV infection when applied 1 hour prior to challenge.
-The MZC gel also effectively blocked vaginal and rectal HSV-2 and HPV infection in mice and vaginal HSV-2 infection in macaques.
+Council researchers and our collaborators have tested the gel in in vitro (in cells and tissues), in vivo (in animals) and in human studies.
+These studies have shown that PC-1005 completely blocked vaginal simian immunodeficiency virus (SHIV-RT) infection in monkeys for up to 8 hours after gel application and reduced rectal SHIV-RT infection when applied 1 hour prior to challenge.
+The gel also effectively blocked vaginal and rectal HSV-2 and HPV infection in mice and vaginal HSV-2 infection in macaques.

 In its first human trial, PC-1005 was well tolerated when used vaginally, with no increase in adverse events over placebo.
 Cervicovaginal lavages from women who used the gel vaginally demonstrated activity against HIV and HPV, with no increase in adverse events over placebo.
 Acceptability of the gel was high, with 94% of participants reporting willingness to use it in the future.